kevinreddot/forsh/README.md

 **forsh** stands for "forwarder's shell".
 It is intended to be used on ssh jump hosts as a shell for users only doing port forwarding.
 It can also could be in conjunction with `ForceCommand` directive of `sshd`.
+Effectively, it is just `/bin/true` with some logging.

 It can be statically linked and easily be put in a chroot jail.
-Effectively, it is just `/bin/true` with some logging.
 If a user attempts to login interactively or run a command, **forsh** will log this attempt.
 If user just requests port forwarding or stdin/stdout/stderr forwarding (as `ProxyJump` and `-W` do), this is not considered a violation and nothing is logged.

 ## Configuration
 Configuration is done at compile-time via `config.h` file.
 Edit it and recompile.
 Options are:

-- **RESOLVE_USERNAME** is used to allow `forsh` to convert user ID of a logging-in user into username via `getpwuid()` function.
-You need a fully functioning NSS subsystem in order to successfully run `getpwuid()`.
-In a case of a chrooted environment this requires `nsswitch.conf` files along with the NSS libraries being used, possibly a real `passwd` file and/or other configuration and binary files like `sssd`-related stuff.
-Some of files might be sensitive, E.g., `sssd.conf` may contain passwords for LDAP server.
-In this case you can simply undefine **RESOLVE_USERNAME** effectively disabling username resolution and **forsh** will only log user ID.

 - **LOG_FACILITY** allows to change syslog(3) facility used by `forsh`.
   Default is **LOG_AUTH** which is compatible with the [default value for